Aventura (band): Possible forthcoming album, Final reunion, and Cerrando Ciclos (2022-2025)

-On May 10, 2022, Max "Agenda" Santos was interviewed by Mega Atlanta Radio.
+On May 10, 2022, Max "Agende" Santos was interviewed by Mega Atlanta Radio.
 He mentioned a forthcoming album was in the works, but that he had no concrete announcement to make.
+Romeo's fifth studio solo album, Formula, Vol. 3, included a skit in which a preview of a song was played.
+Fans claimed that the snippet didn't sound like a Romeo Santos song, but an Aventura song instead, which insinuated that the group would eventually reunite soon.